RAVE Restaurant Group Inc. (RAVE) on Track to Reach $2.50 in a Year

 18 institutions hold shares in RAVE Restaurant Group Inc. (RAVE), with 2M shares held by insiders accounting for 11.12% while institutional investors hold 42.36% of the company’s shares.
 The shares outstanding are 17.71M, and float is at 16.00M with Short Float at 0.07%.
 Institutions hold 37.65% of the Float.

-The top institutional shareholder in the company is Vanguard Group, Inc. (The) with over 0.24 million shares valued at $0.11 million.
-The investor’s holdings represent 1.34% of the RAVE Shares outstanding.
-As of Dec 30, 2020, the second largest holder is Watchman Group, Inc. with 0.21 million shares valued at $0.19 million to account for 1.18% of the shares outstanding.
+The top institutional shareholder in the company is Watchman Group, Inc. with over 0.21 million shares valued at $0.19 million.
+The investor’s holdings represent 1.18% of the RAVE Shares outstanding.
+As of Dec 30, 2020, the second largest holder is Vanguard Group, Inc. (The) with 0.15 million shares valued at $0.14 million to account for 0.83% of the shares outstanding.
 The other top investors are Renaissance Technologies, LLC which holds 0.13 million shares representing 0.73% and valued at over $0.12 million, while Virtu Financial LLC holds 0.35% of the shares totaling 62798.0 with a market value of $27857.0.

 RAVE Restaurant Group Inc. (RAVE) Insider Activity